Journey to the End of the Night: Major themes

 War is another major theme.
 According to Merlin Thomas, Céline presents the horror and stupidity of war as an implacable force which "turns the ordinary individual into an animal intent only on survival".
 It is the poor who always suffer most.
 Bardamu sees war as simply a means for the rich to cull the poor.

 Céline also explores the theme of survival in a hostile world.
-Although Célinian man can't escape his fate, according to McCarthy: "he has some control over his death.
+Although the Célinian man can't escape his fate, according to McCarthy: "he has some control over his death.
 He need not be arbitrarily slaughtered in battle and he need not blind himself with divertissements.
 He can choose to face death, a more painful but more dignified process."

 Thomas points out that Bardamu learns that although the poor and weak cannot avoid their fate, they can choose defiance.
-"If you are weak, then you will derive strength from stripping those you fear of all the prestige they pretend to possess.…[T]he attitude of defiance just outlined is an element of hope and personal salvation."
+"If you are weak, then you will derive strength from stripping those you fear of all the prestige they pretend to possess...[T]he attitude of defiance just outlined is an element of hope and personal salvation."

 Bardamu also finds some consolation in contemplating human beauty and rare instances of human kindness.
 Bardamu admires Molly not just for her physical beauty but for her simple generosity.
 When Alcide volunteers for another stint in colonial Africa in order to pay for the education of his orphaned niece, Bardamu thinks he is acting foolishly, but admires his good intentions.